What To Do When Your Partner Is Socially Awkward Or Less-Naturally Social

 If you're one half of a couple, and your partner has an issue, there are three ways you can look at it.
 Neither is entirely correct, just a different perspective on the situation.
 First, you can view the issue as being an objective flaw within the other person - It's their problem in other words.
 Secondly, you can go the opposite direction and see the issue as mainly being about you having a subjective dislike for an aspect of them.
 It's your problem, because if you felt differently about that part of their behavior there wouldn't be any conflict.
 It's also possible that your own behavior isn't perfect, and you're not handling the issue in the ideal way.
 Finally, you can see things as a problem within the couple as a whole.
 There's a mismatch between one person's behavior and the other partner's expectations.

 I mention this because taking on a different perspective can help you approach the situation in a more productive manner.
 Sometimes when one person has an identifiable issue their partner will think of them as the flawed or broken one, and themselves as a long-suffering victim or martyr.
 Seeing the situation as being more of an issue in the larger relationship can curb blaming or resentful feelings on your part.
 Even if they have an official diagnosis, that doesn't put the problem entirely at their feet.
-It's not that they simply have a diagnosis, but that that diagnosis is disrupting the dynamic between the two of you.
+It's not that they simply have a diagnosis, but that the diagnosis is disrupting the dynamic between the two of you.

 Be patient, and don't expect instant results